 3. In the present paper we follow a different approach: We translate an EPC into a Petri net by a formal procedure and define the semantic of the EPC as the semantic of the resulting Petri net.

-In [LSW1997] we introduced a class of colored Petri nets - called Boolean nets - which are powerful enough to represent the functionality of EPCs.
-For Boolean nets we consider Boolean markings, which induce live and 1-safe markings on the underlying p/t net, if we forget about the color of all Boolean tokens.
+In [LSW1997] we introduced a class of coloured Petri nets - called Boolean nets - which are powerful enough to represent the functionality of EPCs.
+For Boolean nets we consider Boolean markings, which induce live and 1-safe markings on the underlying p/t net, if we forget about the colour of all Boolean tokens.
 Because we require the resulting p/t system to be live and 1-safe, any deadlock of a Boolean net system is due to the logic embodied in the guard functions and the token values, but it does not originate from the underlying p/t system.
-Concerning the notation for colored nets cf. [Jen1992].
+Concerning the notation for coloured nets cf. [Jen1992].

 Boolean net (Definition)

-i) A Boolean net BN = (N, x, g) is a colored Petri net consisting of a place/transition net N = (P, T, A) annotated in the language BOOLE of Boolean expressions.
+i) A Boolean net BN = (N, x, g) is a coloured Petri net consisting of a place/transition net N = (P, T, A) annotated in the language BOOLE of Boolean expressions.
 The annotation consists of

 an arc annotation